JuanLinaresOrihuela/CodePath-Prework/README.md

 Describe any challenges encountered while building the app.

-· Learning all the required the tools to build an Xcode app.
+· Learning all the required tools to build an Xcode app.
 · Learning Github and Git while working on the project.
 · Make an interesting README page where people can understand the project.